rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 The implementation of the errors and warnings in the compiler can also benefit from the existing work done for global implementations, or in some cases outright apply the same warning to both scoped and global implementations.

-Since available-but-not-imported scoped implementations are easily discoverable by the compiler, they can be used to improve existing errors like *error[E0277]: the trait bound `[…]` is not satisfied* and *error[E0599]: no method named `[…]` found for struct `[…]` in the current scope* with quick-fix suggestions in at least some cases.
+Since available-but-not-imported scoped implementations are easily discoverable by the compiler, they can be used to improve existing errors like *error[E0277]: the trait bound `[…]` is not satisfied* and *error[E0599]: no method named `[…]` found for struct `[…]` in the current scope* with quick-fix suggestions also for using an existing scoped implementation in at least some cases.

 ### Maintenance warnings for ecosystem evolution